Brentuximab Vedotin (bren-TUX-i-mab ve-DOE-tin)

 - Progressive multifocal leukoencephalopathy (a brain infection that can be life-threatening)

 - This medicine may make you bleed, bruise, or get infections more easily.
 Take precautions to prevent illness and injury.
 Wash your hands often.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.

 - Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blistering, peeling, or red skin rash

-- Changes in mood, unusual behavior, or confusion
+- Changes in mood, unusual behavior, confusion, dizziness

 - Numbness, tingling, or burning pain in your hands, arms, legs, or feet